awhillas/awhillas.github.io/content/alphabetica.md

 ---
-Title: Alpha-Betical Game Dev Log
+Title: Alphabetica Game Dev Log
 summary: A new game I'm working on to help kids learn to read.
 date: 2023-06-11
 Category: Rust, Software Engineering, Game Development